obonaventure/cnp3/book-2nd/protocols/transport-service.rst

    This is an unpolished draft of the second edition of this ebook.
 If you find any error or have suggestions to improve the text, please create an issue via https://github.com/obonaventure/cnp3/issues?milestone=5

-Networked applications rely the transport service.
+Networked applications rely on the transport service.
 As explained earlier, there are two main types of transport services :

  - the `connectionless` service
  - the `connection-oriented` or `byte-stream` service